bestiejs/json3/README.md

 Special thanks to [cdnjs](http://cdnjs.com/libraries/json3/) and [jsDelivr](http://www.jsdelivr.com/#!json3) for hosting CDN copies of JSON 3.

+## Call for Maintainers

+<p class="banner">If you'd like to maintain JSON 3, please reply to the [GitHub issue](https://github.com/bestiejs/json3/issues/90).</p>

+## About ##

 [JSON](http://json.org/) is a language-independent data interchange format based on a loose subset of the JavaScript grammar.
 Originally popularized by [Douglas Crockford](http://www.crockford.com/), the format was standardized in the [fifth edition](http://es5.github.io/) of the ECMAScript specification.
 The 5.1 edition, ratified in June 2011, incorporates several modifications to the grammar pertaining to the serialization of dates.

 JSON 3 exposes two functions: `stringify()` for [serializing](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/JSON/stringify) a JavaScript value to JSON, and `parse()` for [producing](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/JSON/parse) a JavaScript value from a JSON source string.
-It is a **drop-in replacement** for [JSON 2](http://json.org/js).
+The JSON 3 parser uses recursive descent instead of `eval` and regular expressions, which makes it slower on older platforms compared to [JSON 2](http://json.org/js).
 The functions behave exactly as described in the ECMAScript spec, **except** for the date serialization discrepancy noted below.

-The JSON 3 parser does **not** use `eval` or regular expressions.
-This provides security and performance benefits in obsolete and mobile environments, where the margin is particularly significant.
-The complete [benchmark suite](http://jsperf.com/json3) is available on [jsPerf](http://jsperf.com/).

 The project is [hosted on GitHub](http://git.io/json3), along with the [unit tests](http://bestiejs.github.io/json3/test/test_browser.html).
 It is part of the [BestieJS](https://github.com/bestiejs) family, a collection of best-in-class JavaScript libraries that promote cross-platform support, specification precedents, unit testing, and plenty of documentation.

-# Changes from JSON 2 #

-JSON 3…

-* Correctly serializes primitive wrapper objects.
-* Throws a `TypeError` when serializing cyclic structures (JSON 2 recurses until the call stack overflows).
-* Utilizes **feature tests** to detect broken or incomplete *native* JSON implementations (JSON 2 only checks for the presence of the native functions).
-The tests are only executed once at runtime, so there is no additional performance cost when parsing or serializing values.

-**As of v3.2.3**, JSON 3 is compatible with [Prototype](http://prototypejs.org) 1.6.1 and older.

-In contrast to JSON 2, JSON 3 **does not**…

-* Add `toJSON()` methods to the `Boolean`, `Number`, and `String` prototypes.
-These are not part of any standard, and are made redundant by the design of the `stringify()` implementation.
-* Add `toJSON()` or `toISOString()` methods to `Date.prototype`.
-See the note about date serialization below.

 ## Date Serialization

 **JSON 3 deviates from the specification in one important way**: it does not define `Date#toISOString()` or `Date#toJSON()`.
 This preserves CommonJS compatibility and avoids polluting native prototypes.
 Instead, date serialization is performed internally by the `stringify()` implementation: if a date object does not define a custom `toJSON()` method, it is serialized as a [simplified ISO 8601 date-time string](http://es5.github.com/#x15.9.1.15).

 **Several native `Date#toJSON()` implementations produce date time strings that do *not* conform to the grammar outlined in the spec**.
-For instance, all versions of Safari 4, as well as JSON 2, fail to serialize extended years correctly.
-Furthermore, JSON 2 and older implementations omit the milliseconds from the date-time string (optional in ES 5, but required in 5.1).
-Finally, in all versions of Safari 4 and 5, serializing an invalid date will produce the string `"Invalid Date"`, rather than `null`.
-Because these environments exhibit other serialization bugs, however, JSON 3 will override the native `stringify()` implementation.
+In these environments, JSON 3 will override the native `stringify()` implementation.
+There is an [issue](https://github.com/bestiejs/json3/issues/73) on file to make these tests less strict.

 Portions of the date serialization code are adapted from the [`date-shim`](https://github.com/Yaffle/date-shim) project.